Ginan: GNSS Analysis Centre Software

-An alpha version of Ginan can be accessed through its page on GitHub (Ginan 1.0.0).
-This software will be progressively updated with new functionality.
+The latest version of Ginan can be accessed through Geoscience Australia’s GitHub page.
+Please note that this software is continuously updated with new functionality.

-The Ginan Analysis Centre Software GNSS toolkit is being developed by Geoscience Australia, in partnership with Industry and several universities.
+The Ginan GNSS Analysis Centre Software has been developed by Geoscience Australia, in partnership with industry and universities.

 Ginan will help keep track of multi-GNSS performance over Australia, enable production of the positioning products to realise the full benefit of the navigation systems that operate in our region, and help the development of the next generation of geodetic datums.

-The Analysis Centre Software is a fully open-source software toolkit.
-Users will be able to download and use the software as a whole, or download and customise certain elements to meet specific needs.
+Ginan is a fully open-source software where users are able to download and use the software as a whole, or download and customise certain elements to meet a users individual specific need.

 The software will:

-- promote Australia’s unique modelling and analyses systems for multi-GNSS processing in real-time and deliver precise positioning products to the Australian and International PNT community,
+- promote Australia’s unique modelling and analyse systems for multi-GNSS processing in real-time and deliver precise positioning products to the Australian and international PNT community

-- provide a state-of-art GNSS analysis toolset to universities and research organisations, to enable Australia to lead the development of geospatial technology.
+- provide a state-of-art GNSS analysis centre software to universities and research organisations, to enable Australia to lead the development of geospatial technology.

 By making the software open-source, Geoscience Australia is:

-- Supporting GNSS education by allowing students and researchers to examine how the Analysis Centre Software algorithms work to solve complex problems,
+- supporting GNSS education by allowing students and researchers to examine how the GNSS Analysis Centre Software algorithms work to solve complex problems

 The interoperable nature of the software will allow and encourage users to develop innovative position-dependent technology and services that will be of economic benefit to Australia.
 This will grow the market for equipment manufacturers, technology integrators, service providers, the science community and end users and enable them to realise the full benefits of GNSS.